 Investments with a maturity of less than one year when purchased, non-negotiable certificates of deposit and other nonparticipating investments are stated at cost or amortized cost.
-Investments with a maturity greater than one year when purchased and all investments of the pension trust funds are stated at fair value.
+Investments with a maturity greater than one year when purchased are stated at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.